 If you're trying to value your practice accurately and fairly, you need to rely on all the resources at your disposal.
 Outside consultants and a practice analysis tool like Truelytics can help you understand and shape your practice for the waiting eyes of a buyer.

 No matter where you are in the practice valuation process, you will need to be intimately familiar with EBITDA -- earnings before interest, taxes, depreciation and amortization -- a financial measure of a business's operating performance.
-The more you know about the good, the bad and the ugly of the EBITDA valuation model the better.
-And the easier it will be to determine the value of your financial planning or wealth management practice.
+The more you know about the EBITDA valuation model the better, and the easier it will be to determine the value of your financial planning or wealth management practice.

 The EBITDA valuation model often gets a bad rap in the financial industry, but in many ways that reputation is ill-deserved.
 When properly used, the EBITDA model can provide a true picture of efficiency and profitability, and an accurate value, for a practice.